MaccccD/Financial-Savvy-App/README.md

 Wait for the build to complete successfully
 Check the Output window for any errors.

-For now I have not yet set up the Android Emulators and thus Only the Windows Machine works .
+For now, I have not yet set up the Android Emulators, and thus Only the Windows Machine works.

 Running the App
 Option 1: Windows Machine.